vmartinlac/salma/documents/state.md

 TO DO
 =====

-Local Bundle Adjustment
-Improve the robustness
+Assess and improve the robustness
     Write specifications?
     Test/check functions
     Find and understand failure regimes
     Correct failures
 UI improvements
-    Let the user remove calibration, recording or reconstruction from the UI let the user see available cameras
+    let the user see available cameras
     let the user set configuration from the UI
 Dense reconstruction